kempniu/kodivc/README.md

     Heard: "COMMAND1 COMMAND2 ...
 COMMANDn"

+### Running in daemon mode ###

+_xbmcvc_ can also run in the background (in so called daemon mode) so that you don't have to have a terminal open to use it.
+To enable daemon mode, run _xbmcvc_ with the __-d__ command line switch.
+Note that when enabling the daemon mode, you'll almost certainly want to enable logging (using the __-L__ command line switch) to a file or to syslog (check the usage message for details) to be able to read the messages output by _xbmcvc_.
+To cleanly shutdown the daemon, send a SIGINT signal to it.
+Another command line option that comes in handy when using daemon mode is the __-p__ option which enables you to specify a file in which _xbmcvc_ will save its PID after starting.

 ### Locking ###

 By default, _xbmcvc_ locks itself after initializing to prevent accidental usage.
 Say _"XBMC"_ to unlock.
 This has to be the first command in a batch in order to work.
 Whatever you say afterwards will be executed immediately after unlocking.
 To lock _xbmcvc_, say _"OKAY"_.
 The locking/unlocking feature can be disabled using the __-l__ command line switch.